Nextiva / Blog / Customer Experience

 Some KPIs you might track include:

-After you analyze the data, iterate and refine your strategies to keep improving the customer journey.
+After you analyze the data, iterate and refine your strategies to keep improving your customer journey maps.

 YouTube Video